jcezart/Clob-to-Long-JAVA-/README.md

 limparTexto(String textoOriginal): Cleans the input text by removing HTML, Markdown, URLs, confidentiality notices, and excessive whitespace, while normalizing punctuation and formatting. extractAndCleanAllBodies(Clob entrada): Extracts all "body" fields from the JSON in the CLOB, decodes escape characters, and applies the limparTexto cleaning process.
-UpdatePlsHistLong(Clob entrada, int chave): Updates the DS_HISTORICO_LONG column in the PLS_ATENDIMENTO_HISTORICO table for a given sequence number (NR_SEQUENCIA).
+UpdateTable(Clob entrada, int chave): Updates the COLUMN column in the TABLE table for a given sequence number (PARAMETER).
-UpdateSacBoletimOcorrencia(Clob entrada, int chave): Updates the DS_OCORRENCIA_LONGA column in the SAC_BOLETIM_OCORRENCIA table for a given sequence number (NR_SEQUENCIA).
+UpdateTable2(Clob entrada, int chave): Updates the COLUMN2 column in the TABLE2 table for a given sequence number (PARAMETER2).

 ## Dependencies 🔗

 Java: JDK 8 or higher.
 Oracle JDBC Driver: Requires the Oracle JDBC driver (oracle.jdbc.driver.OracleDriver) for database connectivity.
-Database: Oracle Database with access to the PLS_ATENDIMENTO_HISTORICO and SAC_BOLETIM_OCORRENCIA tables.
+Database: Oracle Database with access to the TABLE and TABLE2 tables.

 ## Usage 🛠️

 Compile the Java Source:Deploy the UtilClobToLong Java source to your Oracle database using the provided create or replace and compile java source statement.

-Invoke Methods:Call the static methods UpdatePlsHistLong or UpdateSacBoletimOcorrencia from your PL/SQL code, passing a CLOB containing JSON data and an integer key (NR_SEQUENCIA).
+Invoke Methods:Call the static methods UpdateTable1 or UpdateTable2from your PL/SQL code, passing a CLOB containing JSON data and an integer key (PARAMETER).
 Example PL/SQL invocation:
 BEGIN
-    UtilClobToLong.UpdatePlsHistLong(my_clob, 12345);
+    UtilClobToLong.UpdateTable1(my_clob, 12345);
 END;